 This 2.5 mile hike is moderately difficult but is worth the challenge once you take in the lush valley views.
-The trail begins at the back of Iao Valley State Park and will lead you on the ridge along the backside of the valley to an incredible panoramic view of the historically significant Iao Valley.
+The trail begins at the back of Iao Valley State Park and will lead you along the ridge to the backside of the valley to an incredible panoramic view of the historically significant Iao Valley.

 Keonehe’ehe’e or Sliding Sands trail is located within Haleakala National park and is a challenging 11 mile trail located in Kula.
 The rugged hike will take you down into the crater through a unique landscape of barren lava fields that make you feel like you’ve stepped onto a different planet.